About Me

 As a writer

-THE FOLKESTONE LADIES’ EROTIC FICTION CLUB, a short film intended for 2026/27 festival distribution is also a proof of concept for a recurring TV series.
+THE FOLKESTONE LADIES’ EROTIC FICTION CLUB, a short submitted for top tier festivals, is also a proof of concept for a recurring TV series.
 It is directed by Emmy award winner Emelie Mahdavian.
+It was important to me as a bisexual woman to promote as many sexual identities on screen as possible.
 The concept was inspired by my adventures as an erotic fiction writer on Substack, pen name Blythe Bradshaw.
+Blythe’s short stories have been compiled in an anthology currently being pitched to agents and publishers.

 My second short film / proof of concept for TV, GLITCHED, a sci-fi comedy co-written with Darren Lee Murphy, has been produced by Making Productions and is currently in post-production.

-My first TV pilot and series bible (futuristic drama FREYA, a Scottish Gaelic language project) was created with the support of Rockall Films and Joe Lidster (scriptwriter – DOCTOR WHO, TORCHWOOD).
+My first TV pilot (futuristic drama FREYA, a Scottish Gaelic language project) was written with the support of Rockall Films and Joe Lidster (scriptwriter – DOCTOR WHO, TORCHWOOD).
 It made the final 10% in the BBC’s Open Call for scripts.

 As a producer